-This topic explains how to create a new icon in a solution and how to work on it in IconWorkshop using the Visual Studio® plug-in (read the plug-in introduction).
-This feature is available for Visual Studio® 2005 and 2008 only.
-Prior versions of Visual Studio® do not support the plugin.
+This topic explains how to create a new icon in a solution and how to work on it in IconWorkshop using the Visual Studio plug-in (read the plug-in introduction).
+This feature is available for Visual Studio 2005, 2008, 2010 & 2012 only.
+Prior versions of Visual Studio do not support the add-in.

 Adding a new icon in the solution